Capitalize on today’s evolving market dynamics.

 The alternative minimum tax (AMT) was created in 1969 to close tax loopholes for those in higher tax brackets.
 The new tax law adjusted the alternative minimum tax in a few ways, including a reduction in income levels for exemption phaseout.
 These amounts will be adjusted for inflation in subsequent years.

-Under the new tax legislation, the maximum child tax credit for 2025 is raised to $2,200 per qualifying child and will be adjusted yearly for inflation.
-Qualified taxpayers may receive a refund of up to $1,700 in 2025 as part of the additional child tax credit (this amount will also adjust annually for inflation).
+The maximum child tax credit for 2025 and 2026 is raised $2,200 per qualifying child; this amount may be adjusted yearly for inflation.
+Qualified taxpayers may receive a refund of up to $1,700 in 2025 and 2026 as part of the additional child tax credit (this amount will also adjust annually for inflation).

 However, eligibility rules and income thresholds apply.
 To qualify for the tax credit, a child: